netmeld/netmeld/datastore/common/objects/AC_to_ACL_object_mapping.md

       objects record more than just allow/block actions.
   - ACLRS.setIncomingZoneId(ACR.srcId)
   - ACLRS.setOutgoingZoneId(ACR.dstId)
-  - ACLRS.setSrcIpNetSetId(ACR.srcs, "global")
+  - ACLRS.setSrcIpNetSetId(ACR.srcs, NET\_SET\_NS)
-    - There is not a namespace value for AcRule.
-There is one in AcNetworkBook.
-From limited testing where this was applicable, device set names appeared to be required to be unique for the entire config.
+    - There is not a specific "net\_set" namespace value for AcRule, per say.
+There is one in AcNetworkBook, and it could equate to the "zone\_id" or not depending on the type of config being parsed, heirarchy precedence, etc.  NET\_SET\_NS equates to a DB lookup call to resolve the target namespace.
-  - ACLRS.setDstIpNetSetId(ACR.dsts, "global")
+  - ACLRS.setDstIpNetSetId(ACR.dsts, NET\_SET\_NS)
     - See ACLRS.setSrcIpNetSetId().
   - ACLRS.setDescription(ACR.description)
   - ACLRS.setServiceId(ACR.services)
 - AclRulePort (ACLRP): not used, unclear why
-  - ACLRP.setPriority(ACR.id)
-  - ACLRP.setAction(ACR.actions)
-    - See ACLRS.setAction().
-  - ACLRP.setIncomingZoneId(ACR.srcId)
-  - ACLRP.setOutgoingZoneId(ACR.dstId)
-  - ACLRP.setSrcIpNetSetId(ACR.srcs)
-  - ACLRP.setDstIpNetSetId(ACR.dsts)
-  - ACLRP.setDescription(ACR.description)
+  - Generally, see AclRuleService for the majority of mappings.
+Only calling out the oddities below.
   - ACLRP.setSrcPortSetId(?)
     - Unclear; yet to see a rule that specifies only ports not referencable by a singular service set id.